NobodyIsAnonymous/ICSE2026Anonym/README.md

 - **Rate Limits**: Be mindful of API rate limits when processing large batches of transactions

 ### Data Availability
-- **Classification Dataset**: The labeled dataset used for attack pattern classification contains proprietary data from partner companies and cannot be included in this open-source release
+- **Classification Dataset**: The labeled dataset used for address classification contains proprietary data from partner companies and cannot be included in this open-source release
 - **Future Availability**: A processed/anonymized version of the classification dataset may be released after appropriate encryption and privacy protection measures

 ### Usage Guidelines